altimmons/LangNotes/AutoHotKey.md

 Var = %Clipboard% and Clipboard = New Text.
 .
-You can also pipe the output directly to the clipboard by downloading cb.zip¬ (4 KB) and then following this example:
+You can also pipe the output directly to the clipboard by downloading cb.zip~ (4 KB) and then following this example:
 `"C:\Program Files\AutoHotkey\AutoHotkey.exe" /ErrorStdOut "My Script.ahk" 2>&1 |cb.exe`

 ### StdOut